About The Parmenter Foundation

 - Our 70-year legacy of owning and providing direct care establishes us as a leader in our community.

-- Our solid experience enables us to be confident in evaluating organizations and funding programs beneficial to the public they serve.
+- Our solid experience enables us to be confident in evaluating organizations and funding programs beneficial to the neighbors they serve.
 That's all we do!

 - We prioritize accountability between the Foundation and our grantees to ensure high quality programs reach recipients.

 - The Foundation and the nonprofits we support could not exist without volunteerism and a sense of community.
 We strive to inspire our neighbors to help our communities as ‘it takes a village.’

 - Donors may choose charitable areas to support.
 100% of donations are earmarked for the designated recipients.

 - Neighbors benefit from programs that help them be more resilient, healthier, happier, more capable.
 We aim to be that catalyst that sparks long term progress felt on a large scale.

 - Be inspired.
 Join our journey.
 By supporting us, you become part of our greater efforts to provide critical resources needed to improve someone’s life.

 Born in 1831 and residing in Wayland, Mass., Jonathan Maynard Parmenter and his brother, Henry, owned a successful cattle business.
 Mr. Parmenter was a hardworking man who lived a modest lifestyle.
 He was known to walk all the way to New Hampshire and back to Wayland to make sure every single one of his stock made it home safe and sound.
 With a gentle touch of his cane, he could steer a half-ton cow all the way back to his pasture.
 We feel that his spirit of care and giving does indeed still guide this organization to this very day.
 With the help of financial advisors, he amassed great wealth during his lifetime.
 When he died in 1921 at the age of 89, his original estate had grown to $1.275 million (over $18 million in today’s dollars).